jupyter/nbviewer/README.md

 #### Writing a new Format
 If you'd like to write a new format, open a ticket, or speak up on [gitter][]!
-We have some work yet to do to support your next big thing in notebook publishing, and we'd love to here from you.
+We have some work yet to do to support your Next Big Thing in notebook publishing, and we'd love to here from you.